It’s hard to get anything done when your 6 month old baby won’t sleep unless held. Learn how to help your little one sleep on their own!

 3. Lie down next to your baby

 Do you have a mattress on the floor?
-One way to ease the baby out of your arms, especially for naps, is to lie down next to him.
+One way to ease the baby out of your arms, especially for nap time, is to lie down next to her.
+She can begin to sleep next to your warm body as you slowly transition your way out.

-While this doesn’t solve the problem of letting him fall asleep on his own, this does afford you a much-needed break to be able to do what you need to do.
+While this doesn’t solve the problem of letting her fall asleep on his own, this does afford you a much-needed break to be able to do what you need to do.

 4. Wear your baby

-At 6 months old, your baby is still small enough to be able to worn in a sling or wrap.
-Like lying down on a mattress, you’re still helping him sleep, but at least you have both hands free to get things done while he’s snuggled against you.
+At 6 months old, your baby is still small enough to be able to be worn in a sling or wrap with the warmth and scent of your body next to his.
+You’re still helping him sleep, but at least you have both hands free to get things done while he’s snuggled upright against you.

-The biggest downside with baby wearing at this age is that he’ll outgrow it or get too heavy.
+The biggest downside with baby wearing at this age is that, unlike newborn babies, he’ll eventually outgrow it or get too heavy.
 But for especially challenging days, using a baby wrap can be a lifesaver to finally get him to sleep.

 5. Let your baby play or talk himself to sleep